Bouteillepleine/Oneplus-15-15R-Ace6T-ReSukiSu/README.md

-# Build OnePlus (GKI) — ReSukiSU Kernel Builder for Oneplus 15
+# Build OnePlus 15 — ReSukiSU Kernel Builder

 A GitHub Actions workflow that builds an **Android GKI kernel**, integrates **ReSukiSU**, optionally applies **SUSFS**, and packages the result as a flashable **AnyKernel3 ZIP**.